 Dodge the Fees

-Even if you use a megabank (a national brand with branches on every corner), you might not have to pay fees—or even keep a large balance in your account.
+Even if you use a megabank (a national brand with branches on every busy corner), you might not have to pay fees—or even keep a large balance in your account.
 Banks typically offer several ways to avoid paying monthly fees, and you might qualify for a fee waiver even if you think your balance is too low.

 Talk with a banker or search for details on any criteria that will help you bank for free.
 Usually, the bank applies waivers automatically—you don’t need to notify the bank or request a waiver.
-Here are ways to get fee waivers:
+Here are some ways to get fee waivers:

 - Set up direct deposit: Your employer can put your paycheck directly into your checking account (some banks require a minimum monthly deposit, such as $500).
 If you have multiple accounts, ask your employer if it’s possible to spread your direct deposits among those accounts.

 - Use your account regularly: Some banks waive fees, for example, if you use your debit card at least 10 times per month.

 - Parlay your student status: Show proof of enrollment and your fees can be waived for the next several years.